roukia-401-advanced-javascript/notes/README.md

     `sudo apt-get update`
     `sudo apt-get install -y mongodb-org`

    - After installation completes, we’ll need to setup MongoDB as a “service” so that it can easily be restarted.
 Enter the following commands, in order, to set this up:

     `sudo curl -s https://raw.githubusercontent.com/mongodb/mongo/master/debian/init.d -o /etc/init.d/mongod`
     `sudo chmod 755 /etc/init.d/mongod`
     `sudo service mongod start`

    - Now, let’s make sure we can connect to the MongoDB server.
 Run this command:

     `mongo`

    - Type exit to return to your bash shell.
 MongoDB is successfully installed.

+   ## Installation

  - `npm init -y`
   - dependencies :
     - `npm install minimist`
     - `npm install mongoose`
   - devDependencies :

-  install the jest to do the test and modify the script in the pacjage.json file to be "scripts": {
+  *install the jest to do the test and modify the script in the pacjage.json file to be "scripts": {
     "test": "jest --verbose --coverage"
-  },
+  },*
     - `npm install jest`
-   install supergoose to save the data of the tests in this its memory and save the supergoose directly to the devDependencies not to the dependencies***
+   *install supergoose to save the data of the tests in this its memory and save the supergoose directly to the devDependencies not to the dependencies*
     - `npm install --save-dev @code-fellows/supergoose`